DELIGHT-LABS/docs-terraswap-io/content/docs/howto/create_your_own_pair.md

 Factory contract is instantiated and a new pair is created.

+---
+> **NOTE**
+>
+> You can easily do on [Terra station web application](https://station.terra.money/contract), too!
+> Search by the contract address, input the organized JSON, and execute!
+>
+---

 ## 2) Instanciation by contract address

-If you use the foundation's token factory contract, the contract address is `terra1xxxxx` of Terra 2.0 & `terra1ulgw0td86nvs4wtpsc80thv6xelk76ut7a7apj` of Terra classic.
+If you use the Terraswap's token factory contract, the contract address is `terra1466nf3zuxpya8q9emxukd7vftaf6h4psr0a07srl5zw74zh84yjqxl5qul` of Terra 2.0 & `terra1ulgw0td86nvs4wtpsc80thv6xelk76ut7a7apj` of Terra classic.

 You may organize the JSON as below: